Astrocytoma (high grade):

 What is a high-grade astrocytoma?

-Astrocytomas belong to the Gliomas (brain tumors from glial cells).
-In practice, „high-grade“ usually means WHO grade 3 (formerly „anaplastic astrocytoma“) or WHO grade 4 (in the current WHO classification this often corresponds to what used to be described as secondary glioblastoma or higher-grade astrocytoma).
-Today, the modern classification strongly considers molecular markers (e.g. IDH status).
+Astrocytomas belong to the Gliomas (brain tumors from glial cells). „High-grade“ means in the Practice mostly WHO grade 3 (formerly „anaplastic astrocytoma“) or WHO grade 4 (in the current WHO classification this often corresponds to what used to be called secondary Glioblastoma or higher grade astrocytomas).
+The modern classification today strongly considers molecular markers (e.g. IDH status).

 Common symptoms